 Expenses are recorded as attributable to either grant support or administrative functions whenever possible.
 However, certain categories of expense are attributable to more than one function and therefore must be allocated on a reasonable basis.
-Salaries, benefits and occupancy are allocated on the basis of time and effort estimates made by the Foundation's management.
+Salaries, benefits, occupancy and depreciation expenses are allocated on the basis of time and effort estimates made by the Foundation's management.